lawrennd/old_talks/_ml/innovation-to-deployment.md

 techniques for deploying, maintaining, understanding and redeploying ML systems.}

-\subsection{Objectives}

-\slides{1.
-Software Systems for Data Oriented Architectures
-2. Intelligence Systems for monitoring and emulating the underlying complexity of ML Systems
-3. Automated deployment and redeployment of ML Systems, or "AutoAI"}

 \notes{Our objectives are to enable (1) Software Systems for Data Oriented Architectures (\textsection \ref{sec:architecture} and